 The curriculum and qualifications system in Scotland continues to be subject to significant reform.

-The NASUWT has led the profession in highlighting the problems faced by teachers and school leaders in implementing these reforms in ways that manageable, support their work with pupil effectively and that do not add to their workload burdens.
+The NASUWT has led the profession in highlighting the problems faced by teachers and school leaders in implementing these reforms in ways that are manageable, support their work with pupils effectively and do not add to their workload burdens.

-The NASUWT has issued a specific action short of strike action instruction on CfE.
-Implementation of this instruction ensures you are protected from some of the most substantial CfE-related risks to teacher and school leader working conditions.
+The NASUWT has issued a specific action short of strike action instruction on Curriculum for Excellence (CfE).
+Implementation of this instruction ensures that you are protected from some of the most substantial CfE-related risks to teacher and school leader working conditions.

 These instructions are entirely consistent with the Scottish Government-commissioned Curriculum for Excellence Working Group on Tackling Bureaucracy.

 The instructions also focus on protecting teachers and school leaders from unreasonable impacts on their terms and conditions of employment arising from qualifications reform.

 Help and advice is available from the NASUWT Scotland Centre on ensuring that the action instruction is implemented in your school.

 The ongoing process of CfE implementation continues to present significant challenges for teachers and school leaders across Scotland.